santhoshpandi/broad-store-stripe/README.md

-# Broad Store 🅱 - Stripe
+# Broad Store🅱 - Stripe

 This application is a MERN stack project (`MongoDB`, `Express`, `React`, `Node.js`) integrated with `Stripe` for handling payments.
 It's designed to enable users to complete transactions securely through Stripe's payment gateway.